Category Archives: 2015 Films

 Impressive is the real-life footage used of the 1991 beating of taxi driver Rodney King by the Los Angeles Police Department and the subsequent riots that occurred after the officers were found not guilty of any wrongdoing.

-The racial tension that existed in this city at that time was interesting to revisit and palpable to the film’s subject matter.
+The racial tension in this city was interesting to revisit and palpable to the film’s subject matter.

 Conversely, any dramatic scene that held any gusto belonged to Giamatti, who was excellent in his part.
-In some ways he made the others seem better, but in other ways, their inexperience was evident as compared to his.
+He makes the others seem better, but in other ways, their inexperience is evident compared to his.

-In any event, he only made the scenes he appeared in more genuine.
+In any event, he only makes the scenes he appears in more genuine.
 Early in the film, when Jerry lashes out at police officers, it is a meaty scene and forceful.

-The filmmakers certainly went for a message of violence and swearing in this film, but despite these qualities, Straight Outta Compton still seems safe and overly produced.
+The filmmakers go for a message of violence and swearing in this film, but despite this, Straight Outta Compton still seems safe and overly produced.
 This may have had to do with the bright, slick cameras used.

-In this way, it had a studio, high-budget appearance that does not completely work.
-I wanted it to look grittier and dirtier and see more of the seedy side of the business instead of it merely being explained to me.
+It has a studio, high-budget appearance that does not completely work.
+I wanted it to look grittier and dirtier and see more of the seedy side of the business instead of merely being explained to me.

 Women in this film are not treated very well and the characters who are the girlfriends are written sympathetically, but not given much substance to sink their teeth into.